ravija-m/ravija-m.github.io/pages/resume.md

 <span style="color:yellow">Experience</span>

 # Rokt - Software Engineer `(Jan 2022 - Current)`
-    • Automated the process of resource creation by creating software templates.
+    • Enhancing developer efficicency by automating the process of resource creation creating software templates.
-      This improves developer efficiency significantly.
+    • Improving incident management at Rokt by implementing a sync tool to mandate a minimal set of OpsGenie settings for on-call users.
     • Added Datadog metrics to track performace for Rokt's Widget and Mobile APIs

 # UNSW - Casual Academic `(Feb 2021 - Dec 2021)`